 Contractor should visit site and become familiar with existing conditions.
 All components are visible.
 Any work to remove conveyor equipment must be included in bid price.

-Can the COR provide a picture of the bucket elevator?
+COR Response - Picture of the bucket elevator can be obtained at the site visit?

 Sheet MD103: